camiladuartes/Data-Analysis/README.md

 # DataAnalysis

-Data analysis School Project to find profitable app profiles for the App Store and Google Play markets in Python
+Data analysis School Project to find profitable app profiles for the App Store and Google Play markets in Python.
+The first dive into Data Science.